juliaketchh/juliasbazaar/README.md

-# juliasbazaar.github.io
+# juliasbazaar
-A Basic Decentralized Marketplace on Ethereum Testnet
+A Basic Decentralized Marketplace on Ethereum Testnet for the final project in CS 5833.

+This page is hosted on github pages so it has https.